 By Annika Breidthardt

-BERLIN (Reuters) - Chancellor Angela Merkel's authority within her centre-right coalition was at stake on Thursday when uneasy German lawmakers vote on Berlin's contribution to a euro zone aid package for Spain's ailing banks.
+BERLIN (Reuters) - Chancellor Angela Merkel's authority within her centre-right coalition was at stake on Thursday as uneasy German lawmakers prepared to vote on Berlin's contribution to a euro zone aid package for Spain's ailing banks.

 Merkel can count on broad centre-left opposition support to push the decision through the Bundestag, the lower house of parliament, whose members were recalled to rainy Berlin from their summer recess especially for this one-day session.

 But with each vote on the euro zone's debt crisis, concern about the rising costs to Germany has hardened, prompting a growing number of coalition lawmakers to rebel and cramping the government's room for maneuver in European negotiations.

 Finance Minister Wolfgang Schaeuble, who opened the parliamentary debate ahead of the vote, expected around 1500 GMT, said the slightest perceived risk of Spanish insolvency could trip up the entire 17-nation euro zone.